 6. Apple Airpods 2 – best for iPhone

 A well-known design in a true wireless form.
-AirPods 2 are very light and comfortable earbuds, but finding the right fit can be tricky.
+AirPods 2 are very light and definitely one of the most comfortable earbuds, but finding the right fit can be tricky.

 Why Buy These?

-The call quality is also really good.
+The call quality with these in-ear earphones is also really good.
 Microphones can pick up your voice clearly even in crowded and noisy places.